Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### Data > Databases ###

 Under **Data**, the **Databases**​ tab shows information about the databases you have created or have permission to access.
 You can create, clone, drop, or transfer ownership of databases, as well as load data in the UI.
 Notice that a `CHAT_WITH_YOUR_DATA` database already exists in your environment.
-You will also see the Cybersyn `FINANCIAL__ECONOMIC_ESSENTIALS` database which has been shared with you.
+You will also see the Cybersyn `FINANCE__ECONOMICS` database which has been shared with you.

 ![databases tab](assets/3UIStory_6.png)